Back

 At 17 years old, Munyaradzi didn’t know what to do when he woke up deaf

-BYU-Pathway student Munyaradzi, who says he found God through his challenges.
+BYU-Pathway student Munyaradzi says he found God through his challenges.

 Most people would call Munyaradzi’s unexpected hearing loss a tragic event.
 But he realized there was a greater power because of it.